Game Management Unit 6A

 For the general antlerless hunt, the elk should be in the higher elevations.
 The Pine Grove Quiet Area is a good place to look during this hunt.
 Early in the season the elk spend their days on Mormon Lake.
-The archery hunters usually break the elk up and they disperse into the areas surrounding the lake.
+The Youth hunters usually break the elk up and they disperse into the areas surrounding the lake.
 Be advised that motorized travel in the Pine Grove Quiet Area and the Mormon Lake bed is prohibited for any reason.
-If you harvest an elk in the quiet areas, you must be prepared to pack it out.
+If you harvest an elk in these areas, you must be prepared to pack it out.

 The Rattlesnake Quiet Area usually holds bulls all year; however, you must pack your elk out.
 It is wise to find areas where few roads exist and you can hike to the high points and glass in the mornings.
 While scouting prior to your hunt, record these locations on you GPS.
 That way when hunting season starts a week or two later, you can walk right to them in the dark and be ready to start glassing when the sun comes up.
 During the later hunts, the elk have already had a lot of pressure and will be more difficult to stalk.

 Elk like to feed up on the flats at nighttime, and work their way to the drainages when the sun comes up.
 Then they tend to bed down during the day.
 Look for the larger canyons, and then concentrate on the smaller drainages that feed into the big canyons.

-Youth-Only General Antlerless Hunt: The Junior hunt has been expanded to include 6A and 5B south.
-The Junior hunt is a great opportunity to get youngsters interested in hunting.
+Youth-Only General Antlerless Hunt: The Youth hunt has been expanded to include 6A and 5B south.
+The Youth hunt is a great opportunity to get youngsters interested in hunting.
 The best locations to hunt will be at higher elevations.
-The Pine Grove Quiet Area and other areas surrounding Mormon Lake, as well as the Happy Jack/Clint’s Well areas are a great place to start.
+The Pine Grove Quiet Area and other areas surrounding Mormon Lake, as well as the Happy Jack/Clint’s Well areas are great places to start.